meatloaf02/meatloaf02.github.io/content/research/nlp-paper.md

 ---
 title: "A Semantic Comparison of Job Postings and Vocational Program Descriptions"
 subtitle: "Analysis of employer demand and educational offerings from career-oriented institutions"
-summary: "A TF-IDF-based feature fusion pipeline to measure alignment between California vocational program descriptions and online job postings, highlighting domain-level and subdomain-level curriculum–labor market fit."
+summary: "A TF-IDF-based feature fusion pipeline,highlighting domain-level and subdomain-level curriculum–labor market fit."
 authors:
   - "Marco Siliezar"
 tags: